How To Design Successful Virtual Training To Avoid Zoom Fatigue

 3 Ways to Create Successful Virtual Training In an Era Of Zoom Fatigue

-Use the Chat Window instead of sharing your desktop for a PowerPoint – If there is one thing that is likely to motivate people to start checking their emails, placing a bid on eBay, or sending a text, it’s having a full-screen view of a PowerPoint Slide.
+If one thing will likely motivate people to start checking their emails, bidding on eBay, or sending a text, it’s having a full-screen view of a PowerPoint Slide.
 Your eyes can’t hold that gaze.
-Once you read the slide (that should take 20 seconds max), there’s nothing else to look at and so people look for other things to do.
-When that information is in the chat, they can still look at everyone in a gallery view or speaker.
-And, it’s a lot easier to look at someone talking than it is to look at a static PowerPoint.
+Once you read the slide (that should take 20 seconds max), there’s nothing else to look at, so people look for other things to do.
+They can still look at everyone in a gallery view or speaker when that information is in the chat.
+And it’s much easier to look at someone talking than to look at a static PowerPoint.

 This is where your technical producer is beneficial!
 It can be their job to put in the slides throughout the discussion.

-Build-in Time For Informal Networking – When designing a virtual training, there is a constant that should be included in every event: build in time for people to connect in small groups.
-Ideally, build in 10-12 minutes for this activity.
+When designing virtual training, every event should include a constant: build in time for people to connect in small groups.
+Ideally, make in 10-12 minutes for this activity.
 Your producer will be responsible for having people break into groups.
 Even when the training involves a team that works together every day, chances are they are not connecting on a personal level.
 Ideally, do three rounds of these networking conversations for every training session.
-Allowing participants to connect in this very personal way heightens their engagement and willingness to learn.
+Allowing participants to communicate in this very personal way heightens their engagement and willingness to learn.